-Examples of problems the new regulations hope to prevent are:
+Examples of problems the new regulations were designed to prevent are:

 Shop around for reputable brands made by large reputable companies

-Dietary supplements that have no scientific research to validate that their effectiveness in the human body may be legally sold in the U.S..
+As outlined above, dietary supplements are legally sold in the U.S. that have no scientific research whatsoever to validate their effectiveness in the human body.

-Most companies do not do not clinically test because it's expensive to do so and it's not required.
-This means a significant percent of the dietary industry’s products currently for sale have been made with no clinical studies.
+The vast majority of companies do not clinically test because of the added expense to do so and it's not required.
+This means a significant percent of the dietary industry’s products currently for sale have been made with no clinical studies and with no standardized ingredient testing.
 That’s why it’s important to become a savvy consumer and shop around for reputable brands (usually made by large well-established companies).

 The new FDA rules that test for ingredient purity are an improvement, but they lack “teeth” to regulate the industry the way the FDA regulates pharmaceuticals.